 Also, as an Adsense user, you cannot click on these links directly to see where the ads are being directed to.
-It's a clear violation of the rules of using Adsense, but you can right click on the ad, if you're lucky enough to see it, and discover the link/URL to block.
-Again, this is all going to depend on a little luck.
+It's a clear violation of the rules of using Adsense, but you can right click on the ad if you're lucky enough to see it and discover the link or URL to block.
+Again, this depends on a little luck.

 Perhaps the best way to create a list is to search Google for the kinds of products or services you are selling, and note the top 50 different URLs that come up.
 That's a good way to block ad traffic from sites that clearly are in competition with you.